-(Mark One) PURSUANT TO SECTION 13 OR 15(d) ( FOR THE QUARTERLY PERIOD END OR 34 ☐ TRANSITION REPORT P URSUANT TO SECTION 13 OR 15(d) ( OF THE SECURIT TIES EXCHANGE ACT OF 19 34 For the Transition period from to .
-Commission file number 000 )-56046 STARWOOD REAL ESTATE IN EXACT NAME OF REGISTRANT AS SPECIFIED IN GO • ' 2340 Collins Avenu , Maryland Miami Beach, FL 331 82-2023409 (State or other jurisdiction of incorporation or organization) (Address of principal executive office es) (Zip Code) (I.R.S.
-Employer Identification No.) Reg istrant's telephone number, including are ea code: (305) 695 5-5500 Securities registered pursuant to Section n 12(b) of the Act: None.
-Title of each class Trading Symbol(s) Name of each e exchange on which registered gistrant (1) has filed all reports required to be file or for such shorter period that the Registrant was days.
-Yes $\boxtimes$ No $\square$ of gistrant has submitted electronically every Interact apter) during the preceding 12 months (or for suc gistrant is a large accelerated filer, an accelerated definitions of "large accelerated filer," "accelera Exchange Act.: or Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company ate by check mark if the registrant has elected no ndards provided pursuant to Section 13(a) of the Indicate by check mark whether the reg gistrant is a shell company (as defined in Rule 12 b-2 of the Act).
-Yes s □ No ⊠ common stock, 30,693,546 shares of Class D common stock and 244,454,830 shares of Class I common stock.
+(Mark One)

+OUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 $\mathbf{X}$ FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2022

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the Transition period from

+Commission file number 000-56046

+STARWOOD REAL ESTATE INCOME TRUST, INC.

+(Exact name of Registrant as specified in Governing Instruments)

+Maryland (State or other jurisdiction of incorporation or organization)

+2340 Collins Avenue Miami Beach, FL 33139 (Address of principal executive offices) (Zip Code)

+82-2023409 (I.R.S.
+Employer Identification No.)

+Registrant's telephone number, including area code: (305) 695-5500

+Securities registered pursuant to Section 12(b) of the Act: None.

+Trading Title of each class Symbol(s) Name of each exchange on which registered

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act .:

+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company $\mathbf{X}$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\square$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵

-As of August 12, 2022, the registrant had the following shares outstanding: 5,681,406 shares of Class T common stock, 221,814,376 shares of Class S
+As of August 12, 2022, the registrant had the following shares outstanding: 5,681,406 shares of Class T common stock, 221,814,376 shares of Class S common stock, 30,693,546 shares of Class D common stock and 244,454,830 shares of Class I common stock.